 This course is designed to give students a basic understanding of three dimensional design.
 Light, form and space relationships are emphasized.
 Students have the opportunity to work with a variety of materials and working methods as they pertain to three dimensional design.
 Prerequisites: ARTS 101 and 103.

-ARTS 221, 222 Beginning Painting I, II 3 credits per semester
+Beginning Painting I, II

 This course is an introduction to basic painting techniques and methods.
 Emphasis is placed on observational studies of form.
 Prerequisites: ARTS 102 or 103 or consent of instructor.